DTTaze/Tech_Solve_2025/README.md

 # TECHSOLVE 2025

 A brief description of what this project does and who it's for

 ## Installation

-Install this project with npm
+1. Install this project with npm

 ```bash
   cd .\BACKEND\
   npm install
 ```

+2. Setup secret files
+   - Create `config.json` which is based on `config.json.example` in folder config
+   - Create `.env` which is based on `config.json.example` in folder BACKEND
+3. Create a project on google console cloud
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file, copy the .env.example file and change these properties